You are currently viewing Algarve – Portugal

 -Cathedral Sé de Faro Consecrated in the 13th century, and seat of the Diocese of Faro since 1540, is a National Monument of Portugal.

 -Ria Formosa Lagoon Where it is famous to take a boat ride along this nature reserve.
-Fares around 20 euros for 2.5 hours trip.
+Fares around 20 Euros for a 2.5 hours trip.

-• Albufeira The next important city to the west of Faro some 50 minutes by train.
+• Albufeira The next important city to the west of Faro some 50 minutes by train, half an hour drive.
+It is without doubt, the most beautiful in the region.

 -Almoada Castle The 12th century Moorish castle.